 Recommended Resources for Learning About Kabbalah

-I have found that David Ghiyam and Arthur Kurzweil provide are excellent resources for learning about Kabbalah.
+I have found that David Ghiyam, Arthur Kurzweil, and the Kabbalah Centre are excellent resources for learning about Kabbalah.

 Schools of Kabbalah